• How To Write A Business Continuity Plan

 Business Continuity Plan & Disaster Recovery

-A business continuity plan (BCP) is a defined planning stating how you intend to get your business up and running again, in the event of a disaster.
+A business continuity plan (BCP) is a defined plan stating how you intend to get your business up and running again, in the event of a disaster.
 This could include planning for events such as:

 • Natural disasters affecting your premises, staff, customers or suppliers;